Back-to-School Prep Guide

 - Any supplies (highlighters, markers, pens)

-Also, jackets and sweaters: the biggest lost-and-found culprits.
-If there is one thing to label well, it’s those.
+Teachers specifically call out water bottles — mixing them up can spread germs through the classroom fast, so they always require clear labelling.
+And jackets and sweaters are the biggest lost-and-found culprits.
+If there is one thing to label well, it's those.

 For a full grade-by-grade breakdown, check out the Mabel's Labels school supply list by grade.